tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 planet Earth, a symbiotic plant grows which young humans find uninteresting, but in middle-age they develop a compulsion to binge on it.
-It activates genes that provoke startling physiological and psychological changes, transforming the human from a *breeder*, into a *protector* - stronger, tougher, much smarter, with a second heart, and ruthlessly dedicated to just one goal - protecting their own offspring.
+It activates genes that provoke startling physiological and psychological changes, transforming the human from a *breeder*, into a *protector* - stronger, and with large joints for better leverage, with a tough wrinkled armour-like skin, much smarter, with a second heart, and ruthlessly dedicated to just one goal - protecting their own offspring.
 It is protectors who, it turns out many novels later, originally built the Ringworld.
 The absence of the transforming plant on